-The beginning of fall in Krakow is one of the nicest times of year to visit this Polish city, but you should keep in mind that temperatures fluctuate between mildly cool to nearly freezing with temperatures dropping over the month.
+The beginning of fall in Krakow is one of the nicest times of year to visit this Polish city, but you should keep in mind that temperatures fluctuate between mildly cool to frigid with temperatures dropping over the month.
 As a result, you should remember to pack clothing that can be layered to adjust to the changing weather.

-October Special Events
+October Events in Krakow

 Whether you're a fan of literature or theatre, antiques or collectibles, history or art, there's plenty of special events that you shouldn't miss when you're visiting the city of Krakow.